 ensure and monitor equality and diversity;

-investigate complaints, or protect or enforce OBEP’s legal rights; and
+investigate complaints, manage insurance and claims, or protect or enforce OBEP’s legal rights; and

 manage actual or potential business transactions (e.g. in the case of an acquisition of OBEP’s business).

 As well as communicating with you using OBEP’s communications systems (such as email), we may also connect with you or follow you on social media, in order to keep up to date with your activities and business issues of interest.

 Our legal basis for these activities is legitimate interests.
 See section 9 below for more information about this.